wchorski/react-signage/README.md

 2. Create & edit html slides with a web GUI.
 Create Title & Text with choice of background.
 3. build and select folders for quick "playlist" switching
 4. GUI for
-  - auto play speed tweak
+  - auto play speed tweaks
   - show / hide previous & advance slide arrow buttons.
   - a few options for previous & advance slide arrow buttons.
   - a few options for slide transitions.